The Danger of Information Control

 The Power of Information Control

 In some families, parents go to extreme measures to "protect" their children by denying them access to valuable information.
-Parents will lie to block information, and they will justify these lies because the end is greater than the means.
+Parents will lie to block information, and they will justify these lies because they believe the end is greater than the means.
 When children begin asking difficult questions, parents will learn to distort information to steer clear from going a certain direction.
 Unfortunately, the children are unaware of the deception, because their only real source of morality is their parents.

 In the three major monotheistic religions, Judaism, Christianity, and Islam, members are discouraged to explore religious information outside of their own.
 Accountability systems are put in place to keep eyes on each other to make sure no one is stepping outside of the acceptable box.
 When someone "falls", they are immediately brought in for a reminder of how the information saves them and that they need to learn how to trust in it more and more.

 In smaller cults, information control can be much more intricate and deceptive.
 Members are not allowed access to information outside the cult at all, and communicating with ex-members is extremely prohibited.
 In these smaller groups, pairing up with another member for minuscule activities is encouraged.
-The fear is that any alone time might create an opportunity to access outside information, so pairing up is used to protect each other from this evil and help each other to stay focused on the good information.
+The fear is that any alone time might create an opportunity to access outside information, so pairing up is used to protect each other from this evil and help one another to stay focused on the good information.

 The Dangers of Information Control